 The Rise of SaaS Hosting on AWS

 Ask providers and it will be no surprise that most SaaS hosting is on public clouds from Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure.
 These three cloud providers combined account for over 60% of the cloud infrastructure providers in the world.
-(These numbers may vary depending upon the latest report you pull.)

 Their rise to prominence is not without its merits.
 AWS helped to revolutionize the digital transformation age.
 They leveled the playing field for organizations that did not have the resources or capital to build or operate their own physical infrastructures.
 And they have been able to grow their SaaS hosting significantly over the years by supporting and growing alongside providers.
-But every argument has a counterargument that SaaS providers must consider in their hosting decision.
+If you are locked into using one of the mega cloud providers, to leverage these platforms effectively, collaborating with our Syndicode.com SaaS development partner can ensure your solutions are optimized for scalability, performance, and cost-efficiency.

 AWS pros and cons include: